Probabilistic Contrastive Learning for Domain Adaptation

 \subsection{PCL v.s.
 FCL with Projection Head}

-In SimCLR~\cite{chen2020simple}, the authors have proven that projection head is a very useful technique.
-It changes the feature of calculating the contrastive loss from feature+$\ell_{2}$ normalization to projection head+$\ell_{2}$ normalization.
+Projection head~\cite{chen2020simple} is a very useful technique that changes the paradigm from feature+$\ell_{2}$ normalization to projection head feature+$\ell_{2}$ normalization.
 Inspired by this, CLDA~\cite{singh2021clda} uses the classifier as the projection head to design two contrastive learning losses and achieve better performance.
-In this section, we mainly verify whether the performance gain of our PCL comes from the application of projection head.
+PCL is similar in form to using the classifier as the projection head.
+In this section, we mainly verify whether the performance gain of our PCL comes from the application of the projection head.
 To this end, we designed the following three types of projection heads:

-(1) Following the SimCLR, we introduce an additional nonlinear transformation (NT) on the features, and then normalize the features after the NT to calculate the contrastive loss.
+(1) Following the SimCLR~\cite{chen2020simple}, we introduce an additional nonlinear transformation (NT) on the feature.
 We call it NT-Based Contrastive Learning (NTCL).

-(2) We directly use the classifier as the projection head and named it Logits Contrastive Learning (LCL for short).
-Since LCL uses the output after the classifier to calculate the contrastive loss, it is one of the most direct methods to introduce class weight information.
+(2) We directly use the classifier as the projection head and named it Logits Contrastive Learning (LCL) to introduce class weight information.

 (3) We further generalize the projection head to classifier+softmax.
-For this setting, the feature of calculating the contrastive loss becomes classifier+softmax with $\ell_{2}$ normalization.
+For this setting, the contrastive loss paradigm becomes classifier+softmax with $\ell_{2}$ normalization.
 Essentially, it has only one more $\ell_{2}$ normalization than our PCL, and thus we denote it PCL-$\ell_{2}$.
 Like LCL, PCL-$\ell_{2}$ is also a way to introduce class weight information.
-However, it is worth noting that PCL-$\ell_{2}$ is not a natural extension of the projection head technique, since many current contrastive learning methods ~\cite{chen2020simple,dwibedi2021little,chen2021empirical,chen2021exploring} do not include softmax in the projection head.
-In this section, the projection head is extended to the form of classifier + softmax in order to verify such a question: when probability is used as a special feature, can the traditional contrastive learning paradigm (feature + $\ell_{2}$ normalization) be as effective as PCL?
+However, it is worth noting that PCL-$\ell_{2}$ is not a natural extension of the projection head technique, since current mainstream contrastive learning methods ~\cite{chen2020simple,dwibedi2021little,chen2021empirical,chen2021exploring} do not include softmax in the projection head.
+The purpose of this design is to verify such a question: \textbf{when probability is used as a special feature, can the traditional contrastive learning paradigm (feature + $\ell_{2}$ normalization) be as effective as PCL?}